Skip to main content

 The trend you'll notice is use cases that are more complex in architecture are more suited for component-level evaluation.

-Setup LLM application
+Setup LLM Tracing and metrics

 somewhere.py